abrowne2/StreamFeel/README.md

 ### General description

-StreamFeel is a chrome browser extension intended to solve twitch chat's incomprehensible minefield, where it's nearly impossible to hold a conversation or see what people are saying at large volumes.
+StreamFeel will be a chrome browser extension intended to solve twitch chat's incomprehensible minefield, where it's nearly impossible to hold a conversation or see what people are saying at large volumes.
 StreamFeel intends to filter out 'garbage' messages and see what people are saying (and what they feel).

 ### With some help